TelediskoDAO/docs/tech_article.md

 Since its inception, more than a year has been spent by the team to get the legal foundation that could guarantee the lawfulness of our initiative.
 It will take time for our DAO framework to merge perfectly with the Estonian legal framework.
 But given how closely we worked with the Estonian government, we are confident that any upcoming issue will be addressable without legal troubles.

-Once the first draft of the [Articles of Association (AOA)](https://github.com/TelediskoDAO/legal/blob/main/AoA.md) and the [Shareholders' Agreement (SHA)](https://github.com/TelediskoDAO/legal/blob/main/SHA.md) has been completed, we started developing the Smart Contracts and the dApp on top.
+Once the first drafts of the [Articles of Association (AOA)](https://github.com/TelediskoDAO/legal/blob/main/AoA.md) and the [Shareholders' Agreement (SHA)](https://github.com/TelediskoDAO/legal/blob/main/SHA.md) have been completed, we started developing the Smart Contracts and the dApp on top.

 The main challenge for the development of this first implementation of the DAO was *translating* legal documents to running code (solidity smart contracts).

-Before starting developing the smart contracts, we decided to spend the first weeks thoroughly studying the Articles of Association and the Shareholders' Agreement.
-The main point was to get to a very clear understanding of which articles could be automated with code, and how much, what could be done on-chain, and what has to be implemented off-chain.
+Before starting the development of the smart contracts, we decided to spend the first weeks thoroughly studying the Articles of Association and the Shareholders' Agreement.
+The main point was to get to a very clear understanding of which articles could be automated with code, how much be done on-chain, and what had to be implemented off-chain.
 This process required quite a few iterations with the lawyers.

 ## General Architecture
 The system architecture has 4 layers: